thomased/thomased.github.io/software/index.md

 **An R package for the organization, visualisation, and perceptual analysis of spectral colour data in R**

-I've recently had the pleasure of joining the [development team](http://rafaelmaia.net/pavo/) for [pavo](https://github.com/rmaia/pavo), a comprehensive R package for handling and analysing colour data.
+I've had the pleasure of joining the [development team](http://rafaelmaia.net/pavo/) for [pavo](https://github.com/rmaia/pavo); a comprehensive R package for handling and analysing colour data.
 We're currently working on a suite of new tools and models for the upcoming major release.
-Join pavo's [gitter page](https://gitter.im/r-pavo/help) (public chat room) if you need help or if you'd like to keep an eye on announcements.
+Feel free to join pavo's [gitter page](https://gitter.im/r-pavo/help) (public chat room) if you need help or if you'd like to keep an eye on announcements.

 **Stable release:** 0.5-6 (20/10/2016)